Ekechi123/Ekechi123/README.md

 - 👀 I’m interested in cybersecurity
 - 🌱 I’m currently learning Algorithms & Advanced Data Structures, Physics, Programming Languages, Calculus II, and Health and Wellness
 - 💞️ I’m looking to collaborate on cybersecurity projects and Android development, especially around topics like digital security and system management
-- 📫 How to reach me via email at espe7826@students.vsu.edu
+- 📫 How to reach me: via email at espe7826@students.vsu.edu
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I enjoy Pilates to stay active, I'm passionate about creating meaningful connections in both my personal life and work.